-206. NATURAL HISTORY
+206. NATURAL HISTORY OF THE VERTEBRATES

-A study of the classification, identification, appearance, and habits of animals which are more commonly met near our homes, in zoölogical parks, or on pleasure trips.
-Birds and fur-bearers will receive special consideration.
+A study of the classification, identification, habits, and habitats of the vertebrate animals.
 The course consists of lectures, museum studies, laboratory work, and field work.
-Two lectures and one laboratory period a week.
+Three hours of lecture and one laboratory session per week.
+Prerequisite: Biology 109-110.

-207. Genetics
+207. Generics

-A study of the ways and means by which the inherited characteristics of plants, animals, and man are transmitted from parents to offspring.
+A study of the ways and means by which the inherited characteristics of plants, animals, and men are transmitted from parents to offspring.
 The course consists of lectures and problems concerning applications of the laws of heredity.
+Prerequisite: Biology 109-110